 – Materials: 3-foot length of cord with a small fixed loop on each end for each Scout

 – Method: Each length of cord forms a pair of “handcuffs” by slipping a bight through the loop.
-Scouts form buddies, and one slips a hand through the sliding loop on each end of the cord, and the other slips one hand through one sliding loop, passes the free end behind his buddy’s cord and then slips his other hand through the other sliding loop of his own cord.
+Scouts form buddies, and one slips a hand through the sliding loop on each end of the cord, and the other slips one hand through one sliding loop, passes the free end behind their buddy’s cord and then slips their other hand through the other sliding loop of their own cord.
 In this way, both Scouts are “handcuffed” together.
 They must escape, but cannot untie the knots or slip either hand out of a loop.

-– Solution: The trick to escaping is for one Scout to bend the middle of his cord and pass the bend behind one of his buddy’s sliding loops and over his buddy’s hand.
+– Solution: The trick to escaping is for one Scout to bend the middle of their cord and pass the bend behind one of their buddy’s sliding loops and over their buddy’s hand.

 PUZZLING (small, in)